Economy of South Africa: Black Economic Empowerment

 The government's Black Economic Empowerment policies have drawn criticism from the Development Bank of Southern Africa for focusing "almost exclusively on promoting individual ownership by black people (which) does little to address broader economic disparities, though the rich may become more diverse."
 The System has also been criticised for placing lesser educated people in more important positions in the workplace and their failure to perform to the standards required has had an immense impact on the economy.

 Another criticism also includes that the system goes against the constitution's preaching of equality by having preference over people, not on merit, but for their skin colour and is considered the opposite of what many people fought for during the Apartheid era.
 Official affirmative action policies have seen a rise in black economic wealth and an emerging black middle class.

 An increasing number of black candidates who are supposed to be beneficiaries of affirmative action are dissociating themselves from it, largely because of the perception that the appointments are not based on merit.
 The policy has also been criticised for having a negative impact on employment levels as it is viewed as being more of an additional burden for employees than as a transformative agent for the unemployed.
 Particularity in an economy where a major cause of inequality has been a growing disparity of income within the majority black population divided along lines of employment.

+In his book The New Black Middle Class in South Africa (2016), South African sociologist Roger Southall traces BEE to a negotiated transition in which white-controlled conglomerates exchanged corporate access for political stability with the incoming ANC, and argues that the policy has functioned less as a mechanism of broad redistribution than as a deliberate driver of class formation.
+He notes that despite the shift to Broad-Based BEE, ownership of most large and medium-sized firms has remained overwhelmingly white, while a small but enormously wealthy black corporate elite has emerged whose position is closely tied to, and dependent upon, the ANC party-state.